Three Focus Failures and How to Avoid Them

 Let me share a story of how I learned this (the hard way, of course).

-A couple of years ago, I was working in sales for a very small software startup in San Diego.
+Early in my career, I was working in sales for a very small software startup in San Diego.
 I set the goal that I wanted to add $10k in MRR (monthly recurring revenue) within six months.

 Every day, I would send out cold emails to potential customers to try and schedule sales demos.